evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 available through the normal package distributions, easy\_install, pip, or pypm (see above notes).

-Whenever you see a commit or mailing list message instructing you to run migrations to update your DB schema, simply do the following from within the ``evennia/game`` directory:
+After your first run of ``migrate.py syncdb`` and whenever you see a commit or mailing list message telling you that "the Database Schema has changed", simply do the following from within the ``evennia/game``
+directory:

 ::